-New Delhi, Apr 29:The National Investigation Agency (NIA) has Riyas Aboobacker in connection with the Kerala Islamic State case.
+New Delhi, June 22:The plan was to establish a Caliphate, the National Investigation Agency in its chargesheet that was filed in connection with the Islamic State Amroha case.

 They had named this module as ‘Harkat-ul-Harb-E-Islam’ (Movement for War of Islam).
 This group owed its allegiance to ISIS and wanted to establish an ISIS Caliphate in India by resorting to large scale terrorist attacks in and around National Capital Region.
 The group carried out reconnaissance of some such locations in and around NCR, the NIA further said.

 New Delhi, June 24:The National Investigation Agency is likely to get more powers, with a proposal in place to amendthe NIA Act.

 The matter after getting a nod from the Cabinet will be placed before the Parliament this week during the ongoing Monsoon session.
 In addition to the NIA Act, there is also a proposed amendment on the cards for the Unlawful Activities (Prevention) Act.

 New Delhi, June 18: The National Investigation Agency (NIA)’s raids at Tamil Nadu and Kerala have revealed a larger picture about both radicalisation as well as the gradual rise of the Islamic State.